CovertLab/wcEcoli/docs/dev-tools.md

 Development tools
 ===================================================

-Most of the team uses Sublime Text 3 pr PyCharm Pro.
+Most of the team uses Sublime Text 3 or PyCharm Pro.

 Also install git and maybe the GitHub Desktop app.